-It is expected that you have successfully completed Physical Sciences TASC 3 and have studied Mathematics Methods TASC 4 or General Mathematics TASC 3 or are currently studying Mathematics Methods TASC 4 or General Mathematics TASC 3.
+It is expected that you have successfully completed Physical Sciences TASC 3 and have studied, or be currently enrolled in, Mathematics Methods TASC 4 or General Mathematics TASC 3.

 Chemistry is a common pre-requisite for the following university courses: medicine (surgery), biomedical science, agricultural science, biotechnology and medical research, environmental science, marine science and pharmacy.
 Chemistry TASC 4 is highly advantageous (i.e. your chances of success in the following university courses will be greatly improved) in Bachelor of Engineering (first year Chemistry of Materials), Antarctic science, maritime engineering, education (secondary), excercise science, health science and ADFA (physical sciences and engineering).